How Agile Methodology can help you thrive with Salesforce

 All of these factors must be taken into account when making your agile decision.

-Salesforce adopted the agile methodology in 2006 to improve productivity.
+Salesforce adopted the agile manifesto in 2006 to improve productivity.
 Since then, they’ve increased productivity by 38% and major releases have been completed faster.

-Agile helps us by giving every member of the team ownership and shared expectations for the work in front of them.
+Agile processes help us by giving every member of the team ownership and shared expectations for the work in front of them.
 It’s currently the best approach to working with Salesforce.
 Teams can learn new information about both their workflow and the product.
-We improve our delivery and make sure that we have smoother releases, avoiding inconvenience.
+We improve our delivery and make sure that we have smoother releases, avoiding inconvenience with comprehensive documentation and collaboration.

 With daily stand-ups and short sprints, our team can learn what works and what doesn't work.
 We have the chance to respond to customer feedback swiftly, with some kind of tangible result prepared for demonstration at each sprint.
 With one member selected to organize schedules and priorities for the rest of the team, it’s easier for everyone to stay focused on the task at hand.

-Choosing the right workflow process for your team comes down to answering a few key questions about your current project:
+Choosing the right agile model for your team comes down to answering a few key questions about your current project:

 - What are the targets and must-haves for this project?